 October has come to a close and while the season of turkeys and holiday carols is drawing near, so too is another less festive one – cold and flu season.
 Whether you are trying to prevent the germs from hitting your home or lessen their effects once they do, these all natural cold and flu remedies have you covered.

 *Note: As I am not a medical professional, I would advise that you use this information as you see fit for your family, and always consult with your health team in regards to your specific situation.

-Ensure you are getting adequate sleep each night.
+- Get adequate sleep each night.
 A lack of sleep may make us more susceptible to infectious agents.

 - Avoid foods high in sugar and flour.
 These are inflammatory which can depress your immune system.